TheresaLui/SelfHelpContent_v2/articles/problemscopingques.storage/problemscopingques-netappvolume-connectivity.md

 		"value": "On-premise, connecting over VPN Gateway and VNET peering", "text": "On-premise, connecting over VPN Gateway and VNET peering" },{
-		"text": "Other or not applicable",
+		"text": "Other or none of the above",
 		"value": "dont_know_answer"
 		}
               ],